arnald275/learn-spring-context/src/main/java/org/example/Chapter_1_ApplicationContext/README.md

 | Lazy initialization | Lazy initializating bean |
 | initializing method |  initializing callback   |
 | destructing method  |   destructing callback   |
 ### Naming Beans
 Every bean has one or more identifiers.
 These identifiers must be unique within the container that hosts the bean.
 A bean usually has only one identifier.
 However, if it requires more than one, the extra ones can be considered aliases.
 The convention is to use the standard Java convention for instance field names when naming beans.
 That is, bean names start with a lowercase letter and are camel-cased from there.
 Examples of such names include accountManager, accountService, userDao, loginController, and so forth.
 ### Instantiating Beans
 A bean definition is essentially a recipe for creating one or more objects.
 The container looks at the recipe for a named bean when asked and uses the configuration metadata encapsulated by that bean definition to create (or acquire) an actual object.
 ### Instantiation with a Constructor
 The Spring IoC container can manage virtually any class you want it to manage.
 It is not limited to managing true JavaBeans.
 Most Spring users prefer actual JavaBeans with only a default (noargument) constructor and appropriate setters and getters modeled after the properties in the container.
 You can also have more exotic non-bean-style classes in your container.
 ### Instantiation with a Static Factory Method
 When defining a bean that you create with a static factory method, use the class attribute to specify the class that contains the static factory method and an attribute named factory-method to specify the name of the factory method itself.***You should be able to call this method and return a live object, which subsequently is treated as if it had been created through a constructor***.
 One use for such a bean definition is to call static factories in legacy code.
 ### Instantiation by Using an Instance Factory Method
 Similar to instantiation through a static factory method, instantiation with an instance factory method invokes a non-static method of an existing bean from the container to create a new bean.
 To use this mechanism, leave the class attribute empty and, in the factory-bean attribute, specify the name of a bean in the current (or parent or ancestor) container that contains the instance method that is to be invoked to create the object.
 Set the name of the factory method itself with the factory-method attribute.
+### Dependency Injection
+A typical enterprise application does not consist of a single object (or bean in the Spring parlance).
+Even the simplest application has a few objects that work together to present what the end-user sees as a coherent application.
+Dependency injection (DI) is a process whereby objects define their dependencies (that is, the other objects with which they work) only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
+The container then injects those dependencies when it creates the bean.
+This process is fundamentally the inverse (hence the name, Inversion of Control) of the bean itself controlling the instantiation or location of its dependencies on its own by using direct construction of classes or the Service Locator pattern.
+Constructor-based DI is accomplished by the container invoking a constructor with a number of arguments, each representing a dependency.

+**note: if we didn't declare NoArgsConstructor in a class that has ArgsConstructor and try to instantiate the bean without Arguments then we will get BeanCreationException**
+### Constructor Argument Resolution
+Constructor argument resolution matching occurs by using the argument’s type.
+If no potential ambiguity exists in the constructor arguments of a bean definition, the order in which the constructor arguments are defined in a bean definition is the order in which those arguments are supplied to the appropriate constructor when the bean is being instantiated.